xiaoxiae/slama.dev/_posts/2020-07-28-history-of-changes.md

 ---
 layout: post
 category: "Vim"
-excerpt: In this post, we'll talk about how history of changes is implemented in Vim (compared to other editors), how to make it persistent, why the `<u>` + `<C-r>` combination isn't doing it justice and what are some plugins you can use to improve your workflow!
+excerpt: "In this post, we'll talk about how history of changes is implemented in Vim (compared to other editors), how to make it persistent, why the `<u>` + `<C-r>` combination isn't doing it justice and what are some plugins you can use to improve your workflow!"
 ---

+- .
+{:toc}

 In this post, we'll talk about how history of changes is implemented in Vim (compared to other editors), how to make it persistent, why the `<u>` + `<C-r>` combination isn't doing it justice and what are some plugins you can use to improve your workflow!

----

 ### Implementations
 Most editors keep a **linear** history of changes made to a given file, meaning that you can only move forward and backward in time.
 While simple to implement, it isn't an ideal solution -- what if you undoed some changes, made new ones and only after realized that the previous changes were actually the ones you wanted to keep?